strmlineapp-ux/agileflow/src/docs/authentication-blueprint.md

 This is the most secure and user-friendly method for adding new team members once an administrator exists.

-**Step 1: Admin Adds Email to Pre-Approved List**
+**Step 1: Admin Sends an Invitation**
-An existing administrator uses a dedicated "Add User" form within the application to enter the email address of the new user.
-This action securely adds the email to a "pre-approved" list in the database.
+An existing administrator uses a dedicated "Pre-approve User" form within the application to enter the email address of the new user.
+This action securely adds the email to a `pre-approved-emails` collection in the database.

+**Step 2: User Receives an Email**
+A Cloud Function is automatically triggered by the new entry in the `pre-approved-emails` collection.
+This function sends a welcome email to the new user with a link to the AgileFlow login page.

-**Step 2: User Clicks "Sign in with Google"**
+**Step 3: User Clicks "Sign in with Google"**
-The new user navigates to the login page and uses the "Sign in with Google" button.
+The new user clicks the link and uses the "Sign in with Google" button.
 They complete the secure sign-in process directly with Google.

-**Step 3: System Verifies Pre-Approval**
+**Step 4: System Verifies Invitation**
 Firebase Authentication confirms the user's identity and returns their verified email address to the application.
-The system checks this email against the "pre-approved" list.
+The system checks this email against the `pre-approved-emails` list.

-**Step 4: Profile Creation & Access Granted**
+**Step 5: Profile Creation & Access Granted**
-Upon finding a match, the system creates a new user profile in the Firestore `/users` collection, populating it with their Google account details (Name, Email, Profile Picture), setting their `accountType` to `'Full'`, and granting them full access immediately.
+Upon finding a match, the system creates a new user profile in the Firestore `/users` collection, populating it with their Google account details (Name, Email, Profile Picture), setting their `accountType` to 'Full', and granting them full access immediately.

 ---